T-Blitz/Apache-Guacamole-easy-docker-install/README.md

 # Apache-Guacamole-easy-docker-install
 ### Finally an easy way to install Apache guacamole using docker. <br />
 "Apache Guacamole is a clientless remote desktop gateway.
-It supports standard protocols like VNC, RDP, and SSH." <br /> [--Apache Guacamole™](https://guacamole.apache.org)
+It supports standard protocols like VNC, RDP, and SSH." <br /> [--Apache Guacamole™](https://guacamole.apache.org) <br />  <br />

 *Thanks to [Sonoran Tech](https://www.youtube.com/@SonoranTech-hf5hf) for the base of my docker compose and comand list.*